gregstula/unix-config/README.md

 ## NVIM
-Lazy will install itself on first use and NeoVim should just werk
+Lazy will install itself on first use and NeoVim should just werk *You need to run checkhealth if something isn't working, you need to install tree-sitter tree-sitter-cli, etc*

 ## Cyberia Mint - Color Scheme
 `cyberia_mint` is the name of my colorscheme